project-codeflare/zero-copy-model-loading/README.md

    ```
    jupyter lab
    ```
-1. Open up the Jupyter notebook of your choice.
+1. Navigate to the `notebooks` directory and open up the Jupyter notebook of your choice.